kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ## Configure Prow

 When you use the [`install-prow.sh`](../../development/provision-cluster.sh) script to install Prow on your cluster, the list of plugins and configuration is empty.
-You can configure Prow by specifying the `config.yaml` and `plugins.yaml` files.
+You can configure Prow by specifying the `config.yaml` and `plugins.yaml` files and `jobs` directory.

 ### The config.yaml file